Fagging: History

 Fagging originated as a structure for maintaining order in boarding schools, when schoolmasters' authority was practically limited to the classroom.
-Thomas Arnold, headmaster of Rugby from 1828 to 1841, defined fagging as the power given by the authorities of the school to the Sixth Form, to be exercised by them over younger boys.
-Fagging was a fully established system at St Paul's, Eton, and Winchester in the sixteenth century.
+Thomas Arnold, headmaster of Rugby from 1828 to 1841, defined fagging as the power given by the authorities of the school to the Sixth Form to be exercised by them over younger boys.
+Fagging was a fully established system at St Paul's, Eton, and Winchester in the 16th century.

 Fagging carried with it well-defined rights and duties on both sides.
 The senior, sometimes called the fag-master, was the protector of his fags and responsible for their happiness and good conduct.
 In case of any problem outside the classroom, such as bullying or injustice, a junior boy's recourse was to him, not to a form master or housemaster, and, except in the gravest cases, all incidents were dealt with by the fag-master on his own responsibility.

 The duties undertaken by fags, the time taken, and their general treatment varied widely.
 Each school had its own traditions and expectations.
 Until around 1900, a fag's duties would include such humble tasks as blacking boots, brushing clothes, and cooking breakfasts, and there was no limit as to hours the fag would be expected to work.
 Later, fagging was restricted to such tasks as running errands and bringing tea to the fag-master's study.
 The 1911 Britannica details an evolution of the role at Eton.
 Under school rules, fagging might involve harsh discipline and corporal punishment when those were standard practices.

 In 1930, an inquest into the death of a 14-year-old schoolboy from Sedbergh School (then in West Yorkshire) heard that, rather than returning after holidays, he took his life because of his dislike of the fagging system.
 The jury returned a verdict of suicide and recommended the discontinuation of the practice in public schools.

 During the late 20th century, fagging became unfashionable in British public schools, as attitudes to boarding education and child development changed.
 Despite the reluctance of senior boys who had served their time and expected to enjoy the benefits of the system, between the 1960s and 1980s the duties first became less onerous and then the system was abolished at most major public schools; the passing of the Children Act 1989 caused most British schools to ban the practice and it is now obsolete in Britain.

-There is a history of fagging in schools in former British colonies (see India, South Africa) where fagging continues in a limited form at some schools.
+There is a history of fagging in schools in former British colonies (such as India and South Africa) where fagging continues in a limited form at some schools.

 In 2017, the actor Simon Williams described how, as a new pupil at Harrow School in 1959, he was required to fag for a prefect four years his senior, involving duties such as spit-shining his shoes, making his bed, serving tea, and even warming the toilet seat.